ontario specific information but

 What is mediation?

 Mediation is a way that you and your ex-partner can try to work out your dispute without going to court.
-You work with a mediator to talk to one another and come to an agreement about issues such as custody, access, child or spousal support, division of property and the matrimonial home.
+You work with a mediator to talk to one another and come to an agreement about issues such as parenting arrangements, child or spousal support, division of property and the matrimonial home.

 Mediation is voluntary; you cannot be forced to mediate if you don’t want to.